Uganda Gorilla Tours in Bwindi

 Uganda or Rwanda for gorilla tracking?

-Gorilla trekking in Bwindi National Park on a gorilla safari will typically entail a fair bit of strenuous climbing through thick rainforest.
-It will appeal most to those who want to get an enveloping sense of the whole ecosystem and are less bothered by the physical challenge.
-Indeed, for some people the adventurous terrain adds to the excitement of the whole experience.
+Gorilla trekking in Bwindi National Park will typically entail a fair bit of strenuous climbing through thick rainforest.
+It will appeal most to those who want to get a sense of the whole ecosystem.
+And who are less bothered by the physical challenge.
+Indeed, the adventurous terrain adds to the excitement of the whole experience.

 As a general rule, the trekking time it takes to reach ‘your’ allocated family group is generally longer in Uganda than Rwanda.
 And if you are looking to combine gorilla tracking with visits to other wildlife areas, then Uganda has many more well-developed parks, with a good infrastructure.

 So check out our article on Gorilla Tracking Rwanda or Uganda ?